 Protect the private key.

 The downloaded file contains the private key that powers your SSO.
 Treat it as a sensitive secret: anyone who obtains it can gain access to your workspace, so NEVER share it with anyone you don't fully trust.
-If you suspect it has been compromised, either resubmit the form above or contact customer support to rotate the key and deactivate the compromised key.

 Choose your login type and start building.